-- Α. Metal Protective Trim Units: BHMA A156.6; fabricated from 0.050-inch- (1.3-mm-) thick stainless steel; with manufacturer's standard machine or self-tapping screw fasteners.
+- A. Metal Protective Trim Units: BHMA A156.6; fabricated from 0.050-inch- (1.3-mm-) thick stainless steel; with manufacturer's standard machine or self-tapping screw fasteners.

 - 1. Basis-of-Design Product: Subject to compliance with requirements, provide product indicated on specification schedule below and in drawing door schedule or comparable product by one of the following:

-- Baldwin a.
+- a.
+Baldwin

 - b.
 Emtek

-- Burns Manufacturing Incorporated.
-C.
+- c.
+Burns Manufacturing Incorporated.

 - d.
 IVES Hardware; an Ingersoll-Rand company.

-- Rockwood Manufacturing Company. e.
+- e.
+Rockwood Manufacturing Company.